LegitInternalTraffic/LegitInternalTraffic.github.io/_posts/2018-01-14-sans-holiday-hack-challenge-kringlecon.markdown

 ![Badge Scan-o-matic 4000 Bypassed]({{ site.baseurl }}/images/{{ page.imgsubdir }}/sans-ch6-badge-success.png)

 ## 7. HR Incident Response
 Santa uses an Elf Resources website to look for talented information security professionals.
-Gain access to the website and fetch the document C:\candidate_evaluation.docx.
+Gain access to the website and fetch the document `C:\candidate_evaluation.docx`.
 Which terrorist organization is secretly supported by the job applicant whose name begins with "K"?
 Answer: **Fancy Beaver**

 The website is available at [careers.kringlecastle.com](https://careers.kringlecastle.com/) and shows a submission form for personal information and a csv file.
 The csv upload surely looks interesting, but before attacking, lets first get to know the website.